Dance is for everyone no matter what age or part of the world you come from. It is a most sociable way to get fit while enjoying yourself.

 A serious, powerful and expressive dance.

 A very passionate and thrilling dance to both watch and perform, full of excitement.
-The Ballroom Tango is one of the five dances belonging to the International Ballroom Competitions.
+The Ballroom Tango is one of the five International Ballroom Competition Dances.

 It's STRICTLY FUN !